 AI & ML

-On the model layer, most production teams run a portfolio rather than a single model: a high-reasoning model for planning, a cheaper model for classification and extraction, and a specialized vision or speech model when needed.
-The runtime layer is where orchestration frameworks like LangGraph (LangChain), LlamaIndex workflows, Semantic Kernel (Microsoft), and newer agent runtimes in cloud platforms compete.
-But the differentiation in 2026 is less about “can it call tools?” and more about state, idempotency, retries, and observability—things traditional distributed systems engineers already care about.
+On the model side, production setups rarely bet on one model.
+You route: a heavier model for planning, cheaper models for extraction and classification, and specialist models for vision or speech when needed.
+The runtime is where frameworks such as LangGraph (LangChain), LlamaIndex workflows, and Semantic Kernel compete, alongside managed options from cloud vendors.
+In 2026, differentiation is less “can it call tools” and more the unsexy essentials: state, resumability, idempotency, bounded retries, and observability.

 ApproachBest forOperational strengthsCommon pitfalls

-Reliability is an SLO problem: instrument the agent like a distributed system
+Reliability is an SLO problem: run agents like unreliable workers

 Key Takeaway